dreamcatcher-tech/network/ideas/Interpulse/CRM/Deploy V1.md

 2. Begin listening on the given address
 3. Load up SSL certs from a `.env` file
 4. publish its multiaddresses to console
-5. install bar bones version of the CRM.
+5. install bare bones version of the CRM.
 6. populate the sector data
 7. optionally generate fake customer data and progressively insert it